bilgino/angularforddd/README.md

 With traditional CRUD-based web applications conform to the REST architectural style and the single data model approach, we may fall into the situation where we have to stitch together several resources to build a rich (view) model.
 Even in the case of RPC-like Web APIs, it's likely that we will encounter problems of this kind.
-Developers often use controller methods to elaborate (view) models.
+Developers often use controller methods to assemble (view) models.
 Which in the end leads to monolithic controllers:

 ![](src/assets/images/Up_Down_Flow.png)